 - Q: Who are the Professional Diploma programmes for?

-A: The professional diplomas are to recognise expertise in people who are already working in the creative arts industries.
+A: The professional diplomas,as the name suggest are designed to recognise expertise in people who are already working in the creative arts industries.
 They provide recognition for high level achievement in either performance, teaching, or creative enterprise.

 - Q: How do I join the Diploma programme?

 A: Visit our online entry section and complete your entry online.

 Please note however that RSL Professional Diplomas are externally assessed and are not taught by RSL in the form of a course.
 It is recommended candidates contact a suitable trainer or mentor who can provide them with opportunities for learning and practical application of skills.